Skip to content

 Joseph Smith – Death of A Religious Leader

-On this day, Joseph Smith was murdered by a mob in Carthage, Illinois.
-He was famous as the founder of the Church of the Latter Day Saints more colloquially called, the Mormon Church, and his murder came as a result of increasing anti-Mormon sentiment, especially as Joseph ordered the destruction of the Nauvoo Expositor, a newspaper established by former Mormons who adopted a critical stance on his religion.
+On this significant day, we remember the tragic death of Joseph Smith, who was murdered by a mob in Carthage, Illinois.
+As the founder of the Church of the Latter-Day Saints, commonly known as the Mormon Church, his assassination was a result of escalating anti-Mormon sentiment.
+This sentiment intensified when Joseph ordered the destruction of the Nauvoo Expositor, a newspaper established by former Mormons who criticized his religion.

 Founding of the Church